cgoldammer/bikelanes/docs/report.md

+---
+layout: default
+title: Overview of results
+---

 # Overview

 If you want to bike in NYC without imminient fear for your life, you'll use bike lanes.
 To understand bike lanes, you have to see them.
-Maybe you know about cases like [cars driving on protected bike lanes](https://www.bicycling.com/news/a45459055/watch-this-cyclist-take-on-cars-in-the-bike-lane-in-nycand-win/) or [the bike lane connecting Manhattan and Queens which is technically a two-way protected bike lane](https://www.amny.com/news/queensboro-bridge-bike-lane-delay/).
+Maybe you know about cases like [cars driving on protected bike lanes](https://www.bicycling.com/news/a45459055/watch-this-cyclist-take-on-cars-in-the-bike-lane-in-nycand-win/) or [Queensboro bridge](https://www.amny.com/news/queensboro-bridge-bike-lane-delay/) that manages to make the bike lane so narrow that you can't fit two bike markings next to each other.

 These are egregious cases, but what is the average experience along bike lanes?
-To find out, let's look at pictures of bike lanes: Are they protected?
+To find out, let's look at some pictures: Are they protected?
 Are there dangers on the road?

 If you're new to all this, here's some background:
 1. [The official NYC bike lane map](https://www.nyc.gov/html/dot/html/bicyclists/bikemaps.shtml)